camoto-project/gamecompjs/README.md

 * pad-generic: Add/remove padding bytes at repeating intervals to account for bugs in the way some games load and save files.
+* pad-chunked: Apply an algorithm repeatedly over blocks of data in a file.
+  Used for cases where RLE algorithms cannot cross a 64 kB boundary, by splitting the data into 64 kB chunks and applying the RLE or other algorithm independently on each chunk.

 ## Installation as an end-user